-- D. Effective July 1, 2022, all salary ranges and steps of the "SP" Range Salary Schedule will be increased by three and twenty-five hundredths percent (3.25%), as shown in Appendix H. This salary increase is based on the "SP" Range Salary Schedule in effect on June 30, 2022. - E. Employees who are paid above the maximum for their range on the effective date of the increases described in Subsection D above will not receive the specified increase to their current pay unless the new range encompasses their current rate of pay.
+- D. Effective July 1, 202325, all salary ranges and steps of the "SP" Range Salary Schedule will be increased by three four-percent (43%), as shown in Appendix D-SP.
+This salary increase is based on the "SP" Range Salary Schedule in effect on June 30, 2022. - E. Effective July 1, 20264, all salary ranges and steps of the "SP" Range Salary Schedule will be increased by two percent (2%)three percent (3%), as shown in Appendix H-SP.
+This salary increase is based on the "SP" Range Salary Schedule in effect on June 30, 2023.

+F. Employees who are paid above the maximum for their range on the effective date of the increases described in Subsection D above will not receive the specified increase to their current pay unless the new range encompasses their current rate of pay.